 Androgenic alopecia is a common condition of hair loss that affects both sexes.
 It is also known as male pattern baldness in men and is characterized by hair loss in a well-defined pattern that starts at the temples.
 Over time, the hairline recedes and looks like the letter “M”.
 There is a thinning of hair near the upper section of the head that often progresses to complete or partial baldness.

 In smokers, the scalp receives less blood and, consequently, less oxygen and essential nutrients that are necessary for survival and hair growth.
 An unhealthy scalp leads to poor hair growth.
 The upper layers of the hair become damaged and become too brittle, which causes them to break prematurely.

 Leads to risks of bleeding

-How to act before and after the transplant?
+Actions to take before and after the transplant

 Accelerated loss of hair

 Depending on the lifestyle of each person, baldness will show different manifestations.
 Patients who abstain from smoking during a period before and after the intervention, but continue smoking after a period of time may experience a high risk of losing an important part of their hair.

 Due to the presence of sensitive protein receptors in these structures, these follicles can still be affected by the hormone DHT.
 The compromised blood circulation due to smoking will further deprive these structures of the oxygen and nutrients they need.
 Due to this reason, miniaturization of the follicle can occur much faster.

 For all the above, it is important that hair transplant patient considers quitting smoking definitively, instead of simply avoiding cigarettes during the recommended periods of time before and after the hair transplant procedure.